-The site is allocated for a maximum of 11 dwellings, subject to the following site specific requirements;
+The site is allocated for 11 dwellings, subject to the following site specific requirements;

-- a. the development will be contained within the area edged in red shown on Map-HSP2; - vehicular access to the site taken only from the existing entrances to the site (on Happy Land); - screening from adjacent properties in the interests of privacy through the retention of existing hedge screening and the provision of additional screening where considered appropriate; - d. the existing orthostatic (plank stone) walling on the frontage with Happy Land to be retained and preserved.
+- a. the development will be contained within the area edged in red shown on Map-HSP2; - vehicular access to the site taken only from the existing entrances to the site (on Happy Land); - c. screening from adjacent properties in the interests of privacy through the retention of existing hedge screening; - d. the existing orthostatic (plank stone) walling on the frontage with Happy Land to be retained and preserved.